hellpanderrr/lua-in-browser/README.md

   return module
 end
 ```
-Extended version of this function is located inside `html\main.html`.
+An extended version of this function is located inside `html\main.html`.
 It is cached (with `memoize`) and can handle dot-separated package paths, e.g. `require ("package.subpackage.module")`